Last updated on October 22, 2025

 Shimmerdrift Vale | Illustration by Titus Lunter

-I’ve mentioned several times that you could (and maybe even should) replace all your basic lands with snow basics.
-Obviously that’s easy in Arena where you’re given all snow lands for free the same as any other basic land.
+Yes, buy snow lands if you want to incorporate a snow strategy.
+I’ve mentioned several times that there is a strategic advantage to replace all or half of your basic lands with snow basics.
+It’s easy in Arena where you’re given snow lands for free the same as any other basic land.
 Doing it in paper Magic can prove to be a little bit harder.
 Buying basic lands is still cheaper than buying snow lands.
-Prices for basic snow lands range from around $0.50 for Kaldheim prints to over $20 for the Secret Lair editions.
+Prices for basic snow lands range from around $0.50 for Kaldheim prints to around $10 for the Secret Lair editions.

-Older prints like the ones from Ice Age and Coldsnap tend to be around $1.50 or $2.00, sometimes even more.
+Older prints like the ones from Ice Age and Coldsnap tend to be around $1 to $1.50.
 If your main concern is having snow lands for gameplay rather than aesthetic, I’d personally go for Kaldheim.
-They’re not ugly and they’re the cheaper option since they’re still new and seeing a lot of circulation.
+They’re not ugly and they’re the cheaper option.
+You can buy a budget snow deck with singles and do quite well, but if you'd rather crack packs, Kaldheim set boosters are great.

 The same standard applies to the dual snow lands.
-The Kaldheim prints are about $0.50 while the Coldsnap ones are around $1 or more.
+The Kaldheim prints are about $0.50 or less.

 The truth here is that, while most snow lands are a little bit more expensive than regular basics, they’re still very affordable.
-The only snow land that will really make you invest some good money if you want to play it is Dark Depths, which is just over $20.
+The main snow lands with cost considerations are Dark Depths and Scrying Sheets around $3-$5.

 Pros and Cons of the Snow Mechanic